John Fitzgerald Kennedy National Historic Site: Description

 The third floor is not included on the tours.
 It has two attic rooms the servants used.
 Rose Kennedy hired both a French and an Irish girl, Alice Michelin and Mary O'Donahue as the maid-of-all-work and nanny in the house.
 Their bedrooms were on the third floor.
 More information on domestic servants is on the park's website.
 The third floor was not restored by Rose Kennedy along with the rest of the house in the 1960s.
 This was due to the fact she did not have a complete memory of those rooms.
 Today, they are the park's administrative offices.

-Visiting information

-As of January 2023, the site is closed for Visitor Center renovations and other needed maintenance.
-Renovations were slowed due to the COVID-19 pandemic.
-The site is tentatively scheduled to reopen in Summer 2023.